larryhastings/big/README.md

     ',1,2,3,'
 ```

-Finally, consider `keep=big.AS_PAIRS`.
+Finally there's `keep=big.AS_PAIRS`.
 The behavior here seemed so strange,
 initially I thought it was wrong.
-But I gave it a lot of thought and convinced
+But I gave it a *lot* of thought and convinced
 myself that, yes, it's correct:

 ```Python